helium/hotspot-app/README.md

 ## Join us in Discord

-Chat with the developers and the product team in the [Helium Community Discord](https://discord.gg/helium) and look for the #wallet-mobile-app channel.
+Chat with the developers and the product team in the [Helium Community Discord](https://discord.gg/helium) and look for the #hotspot-app-development channel.

 ## App Designs